 C. How to track and report project cost

 IV.
-Project Billing and Invoicing
+Guide to Project Billing and Invoicing

 A. Best practices for creating project invoices